KumarAditya98/Neural-Network-Backpropagation-Optimization/Code/Observations.md

 # Batch vs Online Training
 * It seems like batch training takes up longer time to converge.
 This is possibly because of the lesser number of weight updates within each epoch.
+Indicating that incremental training is faster.
 * However, batch training does converge in lesser number of total weight updates as compared to incremental training (tested with a small batch size of 5, total number of weight updates for network to approximate function was slightly lesser than incremental updates.)
 * SSE is not declining as smoothly as expected with batch gradient (for small batch) as we would expect.
 The SSE does not seem to flatline either.
 * For full batch training, the algorithm doesn't seem to converge although the SSE flatlines after certain number of epochs.
 This result is not expected.
 With full batch, the expected gradient direction should converge toward minima.
 Ran the code for 10,000 epochs.